Dave Stalls: Tampa Bay Buccaneers

 In 1980, the Tampa Bay Buccaneers traded for Stalls to replace an injured defensive end Wally Chambers.
 He appeared in 15 games with 3 starts.

 In 1981, he was a backup end and defensive tackle used mostly on passing downs, until injuries to Lee Roy Selmon and Bill Kollar's season ending knee injury, forced him to start 9 games at left defensive end.

 In the 1982 strike shortened season, he led the team in sacks (6.5) ahead of the future hall of famer Selmon.
 The next year, he had a contract holdout during training camp and asked for the Buccaneers to trade him to the Denver Broncos, in order to pursue his veterinarian interests in the offseason.
 Complicating matters was a tense relationship with head coach John McKay and the team's ownership, because of his NFL players' union activities.

 Stalls ended up renegotiating his contract after the Broncos didn't accept giving up a fourth-round draft choice as part of the trade.
 He eventually reported to the team and had to pay $40,000 in fines for missing time.
 On October 18, he was waived after the Buccaneers were notified that he signed a future services contract with the Denver Gold of the United States Football League.

 Los Angeles Raiders (first stint)

 On November 10, 1983, needing help on the defensive line, the Los Angeles Raiders signed Stalls to a short-term contract after the Denver Gold agreed to loan him.
 Although he didn't have the size, he was used as a pass-rushing nose tackle where his quickness created mismatches en route to the Raiders winning Super Bowl XVIII.

-Denver Gold (USFL)
+Denver Gold

 Stalls took two weeks off after the Super Bowl to physically recover from the grind of the NFL season and joined training camp in February.
 In 1984, he led the team in sacks with 12.5 (sixth in the league) but his production started to decline halfway through the season because of his body exhaustion.
 On May 18, he announced his retirement to concentrate in his next career.